blueskinlizard/blueskinlizard/README.md

 A large-scale **evolutionary AI simulation** that explores the emergence of cooperation, deception, and memory-based strategy in the Iterated Prisoner’s Dilemma.
 - Simulates 600+ neural agents evolving in Watts-Strogatz small-world networks
 - Implements crossover with random weight masking and stratified mutation
-- Fitness-based pruning with memory bootstrapping and full match history tracking
+- Fitness-based pruning and full match history tracking
-- Real-time Unity visualization includes genealogy trees, phenotype mapping, and interaction networks
+- Real-time Unity visualization with interaction networks
 - Distributed system with Flask + PyTorch backend communicating with Unity client

 🔗 [EvoDilemma Repo](https://github.com/blueskinlizard/EvoDilemma)